angeloocana/angeloocana/src/pages/blog/static-site/gatsby-i18n.en.md

 ### Modern web tech without the headache

-Enjoy the power of the latest web technologies – React.js , Webpack , modern JavaScript and CSS and more — all setup and waiting for you to start building.
+Enjoy the power of the latest web technologies – React.js, Webpack, modern JavaScript and CSS and more — all setup and waiting for you to start building.

 ### Static Progressive Web Apps